Center for Justice Reform

 Alumni

-The Center for Justice Reform prepares students in both the masters and professional certificate program to become leaders and advocates in the field of restorative justice at a regional and national level.
+The Center for Justice Reform prepares students in both the master’s and graduate certificate programs to become leaders and advocates in the field of restorative justice at a regional and national level.

-Our alumni are utilizing restorative justice in a variety of work settings, some of which include:
+Our alumni are utilizing restorative justice in a variety of work settings, from nonprofits to schools, from police forces to prisons.
+Some of our alumni career paths include:

 - Restorative Justice Centers